Help Me Choose: Dandruff Hair Care

 APPLE CIDER VINEGAR

-Apple Cider VinegarApple Cider Vinegar (ACV) has natural antibacterial and antifungal properties that are well-supported by research.
+Apple Cider Vinegar (ACV) has natural antibacterial and antifungal properties that are well-supported by research.
 It can help ease scalp problems related to fungus or bacteria and thereby prevent an itchy scalp.

-ACV has a low pH due to malic acid.
-This creates an acidic environment that may help destroy seborrheic dermatitis causing fungus.
+Natural Organic Apple Cider Vinegar Hair RinseACV has a low pH due to malic acid.
+This creates an acidic environment that may help destroy seborrheic dermatitis fungus.

 An Apple Cider Vinegar Hair Rinse also removes scaly build-up and residue from hair shafts to cleanse and clarify the hair and scalp without stripping the hair of its natural oils.

-As residue builds up on the scalp it can clog hair follicles which can lead to or exacerbate scalp issues.
+As residue builds up on the scalp, it can clog hair follicles which can lead to or exacerbate scalp issues.
 ACV allows the scalp to breathe naturally.
 A healthy scalp can help prevent dandruff build-up.

-We infuse our Organic Apple Cider Vinegar with certified organic herbs and organic essential oils that are great for the hair and scalp.
+We infuse our concentrated Organic Apple Cider Vinegar with certified organic herbs and organic essential oils that are great for the hair and scalp.

 Read our blog, "The Benefits Of An Apple Cider Vinegar Hair Rinse & How To Use It"